 Disclaimer: The casserole crock pot was purchased by me and all opinions are my own.
 I am not affiliated in any way with the Crock-Pot company.

 Do you love simple and inexpensive low carb casseroles?
 I certainly do and lately I just don’t have a lot of time for cooking.
 That’s why I recently bought a Casserole Crock Pot so I could do more easy low carb cooking.

 To try out the new crock pot, I made a ground beef eggplant casserole in it.
 As many of you regular readers know, blogging is something I do part-time to support the low carb community and keep track of recipes I’ve tried.
 I’m a busy working mom as well.

-I put in over forty hours a week at my real job working as an engineer in a a power plant and come home to a very active two year old daughter.
+I put in over forty hours a week at my real job working as an engineer in a power plant and come home to a very active two-year-old daughter.
 If that isn’t enough, I’ve also been spending time over the last month helping my husband promote his wrestling business, MarcAurele Wrestling.

 This crock pot ground beef eggplant casserole is a modification of my hamburger pie with eggplant recipe.
 I basically just doubled the recipe and slow cooked it in the casserole crock pot instead of the oven.
 This allowed me to run errands for a few hours and not have to babysit the oven.

 It wasn’t until our son showed an interest in wrestling, when he was in first grade, that my husband decided to return to the sport as a coach.

 Our son had a very good wrestling career, but now that he’s in college, he has decided to concentrate on his academics as he is majoring in Engineering which requires a lot of studying to keep a high grade point average.

 Wrestling did give my son a lot of discipline and confidence as well as teaching him that hard work does pay off.
 He is now in the Honor’s program at college and just got inducted honor society for being in the top of his class going into his sophomore year.